Nosen92/maskin-flipdot/protocol.md

 ```
 The text is fairly basic ASCII codes.
 ASCII codes that are not recognized by the display are disregarded.

-Some ASCII characters are replaced by swedish diacritic characters.
+Some ASCII characters are replaced by swedish diacritic characters (Same as ["SvASCII"](https://www.wikiwand.com/en/articles/Code_page_1018)).
 | Char |  Byte  | ASCII |
 |:----:|:------:|:-----:|
 |   Å  | `0x5d` |   ]   |